 New ruling may have implications for Colorado restaurants

-On June 30, 2017 the Tenth Circuit Court of Appeals upended a long standing Federal Department of Labor rule that stated tips were the property of the employee and the employer had no say on how that money was directed.
+On June 30, 2017, the Tenth Circuit Court of Appeals upended a long standing Federal Department of Labor rule stating tips were the property of the employee and that employers had no say on how that money was directed.

 Not so, said the court.
 In deciding Marlow v.
 The New Food Guy, Inc., the court ruled that as long as the employer pays the employee above the full minimum wage or a higher amount, the employer has the right to determine how tips get divvied up.
 Keep in mind this is not the tipped minimum wage of $6.28, but the Colorado mandated minimum wage of $9.30 per hour.